What should I study at uni for a career in the emergency services?

 Course entry requirements vary, but you’re likely to need at least five GSCEs, including English, maths and/or a science, plus at least two A levels.
 You’ll also need a full manual driving licence.
 The minimum level of qualification you’ll need to work unsupervised as a paramedic is a diploma in higher education, but many courses are foundation or BSc degrees.
 Some can be taken part-time and all include plenty of work experience.
 You can find out more about what you need to do to become a paramedic from our advice on how to get into a career with the emergency services.

 There are no specific subject requirements for graduates applying to join the police and the main entry route is the same for graduates as for non-graduates.
-The Police Now scheme, which currently operates in around 20 police forces, offers a training programme designed for graduates and requires applicants to have a 2.1 or equivalent.
-If you are interested in this route, you'll improve your chances if you study a subject in which you can do well.

 You might be interested in subjects such as law, criminology or sociology, but as long as you meet the criteria, your choice of course won’t make a difference to your chance of success.
 There are also some specific policing degrees available, though these do not guarantee entry to the force.